Eylam65/ML-UCI-Heart-Disease/README.md

 	-   Further feature engineering: given the theory of how significant feature engineering can be, more can be done such as creating a more advanced feature selection (tailored to minimizes class 2 and 3 weaknesses) can get better results
 	-   Exploring different meta learners: since time is at the essence right now, we can only try out base rf as the alternative and tune only with lr, exploration of a more complex meta learner such as a tuned rf, lgbm, or other models can yeild a better result too
 	-   Data augmentation for minority classes: getting more data or a more refined handling for minority classes (mainly 2 and 3)
+	-   a More Refined Preprocessing Workflow: Ensure identifier columns are unequivocally removed at the earliest stage of data preparation, prior to any imputation or feature engineering steps, to maintain the strictest data hygiene.